eksGithb/Exploration-by-Visualization-The-Streaming-Dataset---GMU/README.md

-# Lab 2 — Exploration by visualization: a dataset of movies on streaming services
+# Exploration by visualization: a dataset of movies on streaming services

 > This week’s lab shows you how to use the `ggplot2` package to visualize datasets and how visualization plays a crucial role in data exploration.